Doli Incapax and the age of criminal responsibility in Victoria

 Doli Incapax is the common law rebuttable presumption that a child under 14 years lacks the capacity to be criminally responsible for their conduct.
 The child is said to be doli incapax unless proven otherwise.

-The reasoning for the doli incapax presumption is that children of that age are not considered sufficiently intellectually and morally developed to understand the difference between right and wrong and therefore lack the capacity for mens rea (BP v The Queen [2006] NSWCCA 172).
+The reasoning behind the doli incapax presumption is that children of that age are not considered sufficiently intellectually and morally developed to understand the difference between right and wrong and, therefore, lack the capacity for mens rea (BP v The Queen [2006] NSWCCA 172).

 The prosecution must point to evidence from which an inference can be drawn beyond reasonable doubt that the child’s development is such that they knew that it was morally wrong to engage in the conduct.

-To determine whether the presumption of doli incapax has been rebutted by the prosecution, the Court examines various factors, including the child’s education and the environment in which the child has been raised (B v R (1958) 44 Crim App R 1 at 3-4 per Lord Parker CJ).
+To determine whether the prosecution has rebutted the presumption of doli incapax, the Court examines various factors, including the child’s education and the environment in which the child has been raised (B v R (1958) 44 Crim App R 1 at 3-4 per Lord Parker CJ).

 Rebutting the presumption